 - 2. Intervenors.
 Mr. Mancinelli stated I&M should remove the recession assumption from its 2020 Test Year load forecast because the assumption is not sufficiently fixed, known, or measurable.
 Mancinelli, 5, 31.
-He argued I&M's recession assumption does not meet the "fixed, known, and measurable" standard has the burden of proof to show its Test Year assumptions are reasonable, and that I&M provided no definitive information as to the timing of the recession.
+He argued I&M's recession assumption does not meet the "fixed, known, and measurable" standard and that I&M provided no definitive information as to the timing of the recession.
 Id., 31-33.
 He referenced an April 2019 economic outlook prepared for the State of Indiana, which he said does not indicate a recession.
 Id., 34. - 3.
 Rebuttal.
 Mr. Burnett stated I&M's load forecast reflects the base economic forecast from Moody's Analytics, a trusted and reputable provider of economic forecast data.
 He explained no "adjustment" was made to the forecast to account for the economic downturn and that Mr. Mancinelli failed to provide data to support such an adjustment.
 Burnett Rebuttal, 2-5.
 He pointed out the economic outlook provided by Mr. Mancinelli supports, rather than contradicts, the general economic assumptions used by I&M in its load forecast.
 Id., 5-7.